Tell me more about campus life.

 As you’ll soon discover, this is a campus that takes “the life of the mind” seriously.
 The sheer variety of lectures, workshops, invited speakers, and other campus events is astounding.

-Even more impressive is the intellectual fire and commitment that all UChicago members bring to their work – from first year undergraduates to our most senior faculty.
+Even more impressive is the intellectual fire and commitment that all UChicago members bring to their work – from first-year undergraduates to our most senior faculty.

 Hyde Park is a beautiful, leafy, residential neighborhood that houses nearly 60% of UChicago faculty.
-Walkable, diverse, and with an important history in US politics, it features a wide array of restaurants, museums, excellent public and private schools, and historic architecture.
+Walkable, diverse, and with an important history in U.S. politics, it features a wide array of restaurants, museums, excellent public and private schools, and historic architecture.

 For updates on the latest shopping and dining, visit the 53rd Street Blog.

 Is there a better city in the United States?
 We don’t think so.
-The architecture, the lake front, the restaurants, the art scene, the night life, the parks, the museums, and (most) of our sports teams are world class.
+The architecture, the lake front, the restaurants, the art scene, the night life, the parks, the museums, and our sports teams are world class.